 3. How do I boost my immune system after shingles?

-You can boost your immune system by maintaining adequate vitamin D levels and incorporating nutrient-dense foods rich in antioxidants, such as vitamin C and the amino acid L-lysine.
+You can boost your immune system by maintaining adequate vitamin D levels through sunlight exposure, moderate exercise, and incorporating nutrient-dense foods rich in antioxidants, such as vitamin C and the amino acid L-lysine.

-In addition, intermittent fasting may help reduce inflammation and promote autophagy, which can support immune health, cellular renewal, and recovery.
+In addition, intermittent fasting supports balanced inflammatory responses and promotes autophagy, which can support immune health, cellular renewal, and recovery.

 4. What aggravates shingles?